zammad/zammad-admin-documentation/system/integrations/i-doit.rst

 SSL verification
    Here you can decide if the certificate of your i-doit system has to be verified or not.
-In case you are using custom certificates, please have a look at :doc:`how to add them to Zammad </settings/security/ssl-certificate>`.
+In case you are using custom certificates, please have a look at :doc:`how to add them to Zammad </settings/security/ssl-certificates>`.

+   .. include:: /includes/ssl-verification-warning.rst

 2. List / Create Zammad Tickets in i-doit
 -----------------------------------------